ananas-des/BI_ML_2023/hw2/README.md

 ## Linear Regression.
 Gradient descend

-For **Homework2** we tried to implement **Linear regression** machine learning algorithms using custom fuctions for regression and binary classification, and using `sklearn` Python package.
+For **Homework2** we tried to implement **Linear regression** machine learning algorithms using custom fuctions for regression and binary classification, and using `scikit-learn` Python package.
 This task were coded with basic Python and `pandas` package.
 For data visualization, VIF and QQ-plot creation we used `matplotlib`, `seaborn`, and `statsmodels` packages.

 During this Homework we were dealing with: